trimstray/nginx-admins-handbook/doc/RULES.md

   > It's a simple rule.
 You should use server blocks and `return` statements as they're way faster than evaluating RegEx.

   > It is simpler and faster because NGINX stops processing the request (and doesn't have to process a regular expressions).
+More than that, you can specify a code in the 3xx series.

+  > If you have a scenario where you need to validate the URL with a regex or need to capture elements in the original URL (that are obviously not in a corresponding NGINX variable), then you should use rewrite.

 ###### Example